tds333/simver/SimpleVersioning.rst

 Simple rules:

 - A version string has minimum one dot and up to four (1-4 ".")
-- Only numbers, numbers are equal or greater than zero (n >= 0)
+- Only numbers and the letters "a", "b", "c".
-- Pre-releases are indicated by having at least one zero number. (n == 0)
+- Pre-releases are indicated by having one of the letters "a", "b", "c" in it.
 - Comparison is done by splitting the version string in a tuple of numbers and comparing the tuples.
+Letters are converted as specified.

 Introduction